-Thank you to DAP for sponsoring this DIY bench!
+Thank you to DAP for sponsoring this easy DIY bench!
 All opinions are entirely my own.
 This post also contains affiliate links, but nothing that I wouldn’t recommend wholeheartedly.
 Read my full disclosure here.

 If you want to catch up on our small entryway makeover, here you go: